 – Other fruits such as apples, peaches, apricots, and others.

-– Some Vegetables such as yellow onion, Potatoes, Rhubarb, and red cabbage.
+– Some Vegetables include yellow onion, Potatoes, Rhubarb, and red cabbage.

 – Some grains such as buckwheat, rye, and barley.

-– Some Beverages such as cedar, regular milk, soymilk, coffee, black tea, and green tea.
+– Some Beverages, include cedar, regular milk, soymilk, coffee, black tea, and green tea.

 |Honey||– Oaktree honey.|